Gaurav891/Mix_Sample_LWC/README.md

      Project Description :
-     This component is deployed as a custom action on a record Page ,which can be accessed as a quick action It is used to update the record and their chid object .
+     This component is deployed as a custom action on a record Page ,which can be accessed as a quick action It is used to update the record and their chid record .

+     OOTB functioonality : ->
+                             1.  custom LookUp field used
+                             2.  custom types in lightning dataTable (Picklist)

      Component description : there are  total 4  LWC component Used to Developed the SFM_UI
                              1. WorkOrderCustomUI